cdktf/cdktf-provider-okta/docs/networkZone.java.md

 - *Type:* java.util.List<java.lang.String>

+List of asns included.

 Format of each array value: a string representation of an ASN numeric value.
+Use with type `DYNAMIC` or `DYNAMIC_V2`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.9.1/docs/resources/network_zone#asns NetworkZone#asns}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.10.0/docs/resources/network_zone#asns NetworkZone#asns}

 ---